Call For Moderators

 Introduction: Dr. Jos van Beurden, affiliated senior researcher colonial collections and restitution issues at the Free University, Amsterdam (Netherlands)

-Presentations of recent ethical dilemmas: Prof. Hamady Bocoum, general director of the Museum of Black Civilisations, Dakar (Senegal); Dr. Adriana Muñoz, Latin American curator at the National Museums of World Culture Sweden (Sweden) and Roselyne Francken MA, curator and keeper of the Asia collection at the MAS, Antwerp (Belgium)
+Presentations of recent ethical dilemmas: Dr. Aimé Kantoussan, Director of Research of the Museum of Black Civilisations, Dakar (Senegal); Dr. Adriana Muñoz, Latin American curator at the National Museums of World Culture Sweden (Sweden) and Roselyne Francken MA, curator and keeper of the Asia collection at the MAS, Antwerp (Belgium)

-“Museums should be prepared to initiate dialogue for the return of cultural property to a country or people of origin”, says paragraph 6.2 of the Code of Ethics (2004).
+Colonial heritage and the discussion on return is a highly sensitive issue.
+In recent years, the topic has moved up the agenda in European countries with a colonial past.
+The calls for justice from former colonies are becoming louder and louder.
+The discussion of this Meeting Room started by questioning paragraph 6.2 in the Code of Ethics for Museums (2004): “Museums should be prepared to initiate dialogue for the return of cultural property to a country or people of origin”.
 Are we not beyond the point of “prepared” sixteen years later?
 Shouldn’t museums be asked for a more pro-active attitude?
 What dilemmas – on both sides – complicate a return process?
 Does the diaspora have a role?

 25 August 2020: Who gets to decide in the end?
 Sponsors and museum professionalism